 Yes, McGeorge offers a Master of Science in Law (MSL) degree, which is specifically designed for working professionals without prior legal training, as well as a Master of Public Policy and a Master of Public Administration.

-Contact Clémence Kucera, Director, Graduate & International Programs and Centers of
+Contact Clémence Kucera, Assistant Dean, Graduate and International Programs